 - Divide batter between prepared pans (a kitchen scale is great to ensure equal amounts).
 Sprinkle in 1/3 cup of chocolate chips into each of the pans.
 Bake for 40-45 minutes, or until toothpick inserted in middle of cake comes out clean.
 Transfer to baking racks and let cool for 10 minutes before removing cakes from pan to cool completely.
 Once completely cooled, transfer to freezer for 10 minutes to harden slightly.

 - Meanwhile, prepare the frosting.
 In a stand mixer fitted with paddle attachment, or in a large bowl with a hand mixer, cream together the cream cheese and butter until creamy, about 3 minutes.
 Sift in the cocoa powder and powdered sugar.
 Mix on low until combined, about a minute.
-Add in the vanilla and mix for another minute until creamy.
+Add in the vanilla and salt and mix for another minute until creamy.
 Set aside.

 - Remove cakes from freezer.
 Using a serrated knife, carefully cut each cake in half crosswise to make 4 layers.
 On your cake pedestal, lay down a top layer of the cake top down and press slightly to flatten.
 Add on 1/3rd of the caramel sauce and spread on cake layer, leaving a 1/2 inch border.
 Sprinkle on 1/3rd of the Heath bar.
 Add on another layer of cake and then spread on about 1/2 cup of frosting.
 Add another cake layer and spread on 1/3rd of the caramel and 1/3rd of the Heath bar.
 Add on the final layer of cake.